huynhle98/huynhle98/README.md

-🚀 ***What I’m working on:*** Currently transitioning Angular apps to standalone setups, integrating custom builds with ngx-build-plus, and experimenting with abstract classes for better error handling in TypeScript.
+🚀 ***What I’m working on:*** I specialize in building scalable applications and libraries.
+My expertise includes implementing micro frontend architecture, integrating Webview for seamless app integration, and upgrading Angular applications to the latest versions for improved performance and maintainability.
+I strongly focus on developing robust library apps, ensuring modularity, efficient code management, smooth transitions between Angular versions, and transitioning Angular apps to standalone setups.

 <!--
 **huynhle98/huynhle98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.